 Following the store’s closure in 1988 he made occasional appearances around the city to raise money for charity.
 However, after many years, his original cane body and costume could not be saved.

-In 2013 Peter kindly donated the model’s head, hands and boots to the Museum of Liverpool and has recently transformed Santa; faithfully recreating his body and costume specially in time for Christmas.
+In 2013 Peter kindly donated the model’s head, hands and boots to the Museum of Liverpool and has transformed Santa; faithfully recreating his body and costume.

 Share your memories